-When purchasing a cell phone signal booster, there are actually two different types of external antennas you're likely to come across.
-One is called an omni-directional antenna and the other is called a yagi antenna.
+When purchasing a wireless signal booster, there are two different types of external antennas you're likely to come across.
+One is called an omni-directional antenna, and another is called a yagi antenna.

 Let us now look at features of each of these antennas individually.

-As their name implies, omni-directional antennas are designed so that they can receive signals from all directions.
-This allows them to reach multiple cell towers within a given radius.
+As their name implies, omni-directional antennas are designed so that they can receive cellular transmissions from all directions.
+This allows them to reach multiple cell towers, within a given radius.

-Omni-directional antennas are suited more for locations where a moderate to strong signal source is present.
-They have a relatively limited radius of reception, but can receive signals from all directions.
+Omni-directional antennas are suited more for locations where a moderate to strong reception is present outside.
+They have a relatively limited radius of reception, but can receive mobile transmissions from all directions.

 Click here to read more about omni-directional antennas on Wikipedia.com.

 Yagi antennas are also known as directional antennas.
-Yagi antennas are designed to only receive signals coming from a very specific direction.
-They can cover a much greater distance than omni-directional antennas, but must be pointed in the general direction of the source signal in order to pick it up.
+Yagi antennas are designed to only receive signals, coming from a very specific direction.
+They can cover a much greater distance than omni-directional antennas.
+However, they must be pointed in the general direction of the source signal in order to pick it up.

-Yagi antennas are better suited for applications in which the external antenna will be in a location deemed to have weak signal strength or where there is only one cell signal provider.
-In other words, yagi antennas help you do more with less in terms of source signal strength.
+Yagi antennas are better suited for applications in which the external antenna will be in a location deemed to have weak reception.
+Secondly, they are preferred where there is only one cell provider.
+In other words, yagi antennas help you do more with less, in terms of source signal strength.

 Click here to read more about yagi (directional) antennas on Wikipedia.com.

-As far as internal antennas are concerned, you have two options to choose from.
-You have the choice of a dome antenna or a panel antenna.
+As far as internal antennas are concerned, you have two options.
+You have the choice of a dome antenna, or a panel antenna.
 Let us quickly look at the differences between these two options.

-Dome antennas are designed to cover a smaller area of signal coverage, but can receive signals from all directions.
-Dome antennas are great for large square areas where broadcasting and receiving signals in all directions is desirable.
+Dome antennas are designed to cover a smaller area of coverage, but can receive signals from all directions.
+Dome antennas are great for large square areas, where broadcasting and receiving signals in all directions is desirable.
 Dome antennas should never be used for multiple floors of coverage.

 All the pieces of your cell phone signal booster setup are essential, but the amplifier is where the magic happens.
-The amplifier is what takes the external signal and boosts its strength so that it can be broadcast through your internal antenna and to all of your areas of need.
+An amplifier is what takes an external signal, and boosts its strength so that it can be broadcast through your internal antenna and to all of your areas of need.

 Amplifiers are rated in decibels (dB).
 The greater the decibel rating of your amplifier, the greater the signal boost it will provide.

-The main thing you want to keep in mind is that if your source signal is not exceptionally strong, you will want to make sure you get an amplifier with a relatively high decibel rating to compensate for it and make sure your signal needs are covered.
+The main thing you want to keep in mind is that if your outside reception is not exceptionally strong, you will want to make sure you get an amplifier with a relatively high decibel rating to compensate for it.
+This would ensure that your reception needs are covered.

-In case you're curious, the cables that come with your cell phone signal booster are used to connect your signal amplifier to your external and internal antennas.
+In case you're curious, the cables that come with your cell phone booster kit are used to connect your amplifier to your external and internal antennas.
 In other words, they are the conduit through which the signal travels from point A (external antenna) to point B (internal antenna).

-The magnitude of signal loss will vary depending on the type of cable, quality of cable, and length of cable.
+The magnitude of mobile transmission loss will vary depending on the type of cable, quality of cable, and length of cable.
 Ultra Low Loss cable loses around 2dB of signal strength over a 50-foot length.
-For comparison purposes, standard RG6 coax cable (like what is used with cable television transmissions) loses approximately 5dB of signal strength per 50-foot length of cable.
+For comparison purposes, standard RG6 coax cable (like what is used with cable television transmissions) loses approximately 5dB of wireless transmission strength per 50-foot length of cable.

-So you can see that the type of cable you're using can certainly make a difference in the strength of signal you ultimately receive.
+So you can see that the type of cable you're using can certainly make a difference, in the strength of cell reception you ultimately receive.

-To mitigate the losses in signal strength caused by your cables it is best to use the highest quality cables possible, while also using the shortest length of cable possible.
+To mitigate the losses in mobile transmission strength caused by your cables, it is best to use the highest quality cables possible.
+Simultaneously, using the shortest length of cable possible will further reduce reception loss.
 As a general rule, you want to use a length of cable that is as close to the exact length you need as possible.

-We have not talked much about the original source of the signal your cell phone signal booster will receive and then amplify to meet your signal needs.
+We have not talked much about the original source of the signal, that your cell phone booster will receive.
+It amplifies that signal to meet your cellular reception needs.

-Unfortunately, this means that cell phone signal boosters usually come in a one-size-fits-all solution.
-However, most of our cell phone signal boosters work on all Carriers in Canada and USA except Nextel.
-You will need to make sure that you get a cell phone signal booster that is specifically designed to operate on the specific radio frequency you need - For example, if your phone and your carrier's wireless network is capable of supporting 4G or 4G LTE data transfer speeds, we would recommend purchasing signal booster kits that are capable of boosting 4G LTE reception (for simplicity sake, they contain the term, "4G" in their name).
+Unfortunately, this means that reception enhancers usually come in a one-size-fits-all solution.
+However, most of our boosting products work on all Carriers in Canada and USA except Nextel.
+You will need to make sure that you get one, that is specifically designed to operate on the specific radio frequency you need.
+For example, if your phone and your carrier's wireless network is capable of supporting 4G or 4G LTE data transfer speeds, we would recommend purchasing signal booster kits that are capable of boosting 4G LTE wireless transmissions.
+For simplicity sake, they contain the term, "4G" in their name.

-If you don't, you won't be able to realize the fast data transfer speeds that your smartphone and Carrier's signals are capable of producing for your benefit.
+If you don't, you won't be able to realize the fast data transfer speeds that your smartphone and Carrier's network is capable of producing for your benefit.

 This is why it is important that you know what frequencies your cell phone uses, so you can get a signal booster that matches it (3G or 4G?).
 Most major carriers use one of two frequencies for their 2G and 3G networks.

-Actually, these two frequencies of 850 MHz (cellular) and 1900 MHz (PCs) are so common that most of our amplifiers are dual-band and fully capable of boosting signals from either of these frequencies.
+Actually, these two frequencies of 850 MHz (cellular) and 1900 MHz (PCs) are very common.
+Therefore, most of our amplifiers are dual-band and fully capable of boosting signals from either of these two frequencies.